pritkc/mole-pritkc/examples/index.md

-# MOLE Examples
+# Examples

-This section contains examples demonstrating the usage of MOLE library.
+This section contains a collection of examples demonstrating the usage of MOLE for various applications.

 ```{toctree}
 :maxdepth: 2